Skip to main content

 Discover & Understand

-I facilitated the creation of comprehensive user journey maps that captured the entire customer experience across the carbon management process.
-These maps placed special emphasis on the critical decarbonization phase.
-Through multiple iterations and collaborative sessions with the team, we refined these maps based on insights about varying customer "carbon maturity" levels, providing a nuanced view of user needs at different stages of their decarbonization journey.
+I facilitated the creation of comprehensive user journey maps capturing the entire customer experience across the carbon management process, with special emphasis on the critical decarbonization phase.
+Through multiple iterations and collaborative sessions, we refined these maps based on insights about varying customer “carbon maturity” levels, providing a nuanced view of user needs at different stages of their decarbonization journey.

 Discover & Understand